mongodb/atlas-billing/README.md

 billing data for.
 Give the project a descriptive name such as `Atlas Billing`.
 3. Deploy a new cluster in this project to store your billing data.
 If you have a lot of usage, we recommend using an M10 cluster or higher to store and process your billing data.
-Give your cluster a descriptive name such as `billing-data`.
+Give your cluster a descriptive name such as `BillingData`.
 4. Create an API Key for the project.
 This will be used to programmatically deploy the App Services app:
     * Ensure that `Atlas Billing` is your active project